-Google Play Music is an all-in-one audio app that comes bundled with most Android phones.
+Google Podcasts is an all-in-one audio app that comes bundled with most Android phones.
 You can use it to play and manage your music library, including listening to songs stored on your device, uploading your music to Google’s cloud, and getting personalized recommendations from Google.
 With an optional paid subscription, you can get unlimited access to thousands of songs at a flat monthly rate.
-Since Play Music includes podcast features as well, you can use it to listen to AMI-audio shows.
 You don't need to pay for a Google Music subscription to listen to podcasts, but you do need to be signed into a Google account.
 The good news is that your podcast subscriptions and playback positions are synced between devices signed into that Google account.

 How to subscribe:

 - From the Play Music home page, swipe left or right to locate the search button.
 Or locate it near the top right-hand corner of the screen.
 Then double-tap to select it and bring up the keyboard.

 - Type the name of the show you’re interested in, such as NOW with Dave Brown.

 - Results will immediately begin appearing above the keyboard.
 But since you’re searching through the entire Google Play Music catalogue, including songs and albums, you may need to enter the entire show name to narrow down the results.